paulmaunders/vagrant-aws-test/README.md

 vagrant ssh
 ```
 You may have to wait a couple of minutes for the instance to be created before you can connect via SSH.
+## Provisioning with Ansible ##
+You can test provisioning the vagrant aws instance with Ansible.
+Before you do so you will need to install some ansible roles.
+This can be done with

+    ansible-galaxy install -r requirements.yml

+You can then provision with

+    vagrant provision

 ## Configuration Options ##
 The options you can configure in settings.yml are as follows.